 Stationary bars on a flexo press that guide the web so it is turned front to back, and prints on the reverse side with the printing units located near the turn bar.

-Guides which keep the web in a line through the press to keep the material feeding evenly.
+Guides that keep the web in a line through the press to keep the material feeding evenly.

-A press which prints from a web (or rolls) of material.
+A press that prints from a web (or rolls) of material.

 The amount of tension that is applied in the direction of travel of a web of material through a web press.